 Explore Bangkok’s famous Chatuchak Weekend Market

 After all that walking, sweating, and haggling in Chatuchak, you’re ready for an adventurous evening food tour by tuk tuk.
 Yes, more food!
-You’ll get around on an authentic tuk-tuk and visit some of the best food spots the city has to offer that even TripAdvisor don’t know about.
+You’ll get around on an authentic tuk tuk and visit some of the best food spots the city has to offer that even TripAdvisor don’t know about.

 Next, after stopping for lunch at a nearby market, the tour continues to the Wat Pho complex.
 Home to the giant sleeping Buddha, Wat Pho is also the birthplace of traditional Thai massage!
 You can find a Thai medicine and massage school, which is still taught and practiced at the temple.